Holoai-ux/Holoai_Fbagent/readme.md

 #### The nitty-gritty detail of implementing voice recognition & scalability

 The catch for processing voice messages from the Facebook Messenger API is **converting Facebook's compressed mp3 to a valid input format** for the Speech-to-Text API.
-Both IBM and Google do not support mp3, and their input format include principle audio formats like WAV, FLAC, OGG, etc. Therefore, Optimist Prime actually has to download the mp3 audio, convert it to WAV, and upload it to the Speech API, which is a round trip that significantly increases response time for each audio command.
+Both IBM and Google do not support mp3, and their input format include principle audio formats like WAV, FLAC, OGG, etc. Therefore, Holoai_Fbagent actually has to download the mp3 audio, convert it to WAV, and upload it to the Speech API, which is a round trip that significantly increases response time for each audio command.
 In this project, I used `ffmpeg` and call it with Python's `subprocess` to convert the audio.

 > `subprocess` is a Python tool that allows you to trigger command line-like commands, so what the program does is equivalent to it calling another program "by typing this command into the command line"